 An X-chair takes around 32 hours, not counting drying time for poly, to make by hand.
 The benches of walnut and oak, 8 hours each, the cottage table, 12 hours, the castle table, 12 hours - all not including drying times for stain and poly, or about a week per piece with drying overnight between coats.
 The small boxes take an hour to cut and assemble, the designs can take over an hour to put on.
 These are not quick projects when using medieval methods, so all Banded Tree™ items are 'gifted' (although some are commissioned for 'gifting' to the person commissioning the project.)
 However, a project may be commissioned only if the artisans of Banded Tree™ are willing to take on the project.
 There have been a few items made for sale at the Medieval Village, per request of the guests of the village.
 These vary in kind and are limited in production.
 The latest were the gaming tables shown below.
 For those willing to take on the challenge, the reference links and books are included below so you too can build your own "medieval" furniture.

 Note: Polyurethane is not a period finish.
 However, I use outdoor marine grade polyurethane as it keeps the pieces looking good with a minimum of upkeep over years of use.
+This is a non-toxic finish which many of the period finshes were toxic.
 These pieces are expected to handle extremes of temperature as experienced in the hills of Pennsylvania or the summers of Michigan, as well as the abuse of travel, while being expected to look their best when set up at the final destination.
 Durability is a requirement today, just as it was in the Middle Ages.

 A couple of my walnut and oak benches.
 These are from "rough cut" walnut with "rough cut" oak crossbeams.
 The holes for the mortise and tendon joints were cut out by hand with chisels.
 The cuts were with hand saws.
 The tops were hand planed.